hazybluedot/manager_review/README.md

 ## Usage

+### Start with GUI

+The experimental GUI provides a convenient way for users to initialize the program and set the desired assessment CSV file and gradebook CSV file.
+After that and pressing *Go* the GUI invokes the command line program with the input and gradebook files set as well as the `-i` and `-c` options.
+Once you have entered the final score and comment the command line program will exit and grades and comments will be saved to the gradebook file you selected.
+Import that file into Scholar gradebook.

+### Start from the command line

 In the following example `assessment.csv` is the csv exported assesment data downloaded from Scholar Tests&Quizes and `gradebook.csv` is the exported gradebook with no structure, just